FILE STORAGE :-

 This is the use of a cloud-based file version of a more traditional Network File System (NFS).

-AWS is named Elastic File System, which emerged from beta in June 2016.
-There is no size limit, so it scales automatically based on need and offers a 50 MB per second throughput per TB of storage, customers can pay for up to 100MBps throughput.
+- AWS is named Elastic File System, which emerged from beta in June 2016.
+Owing to no restriction on size limit, it automatically scales as per needs with a 50 MB per second data per TB of storage, customers can pay for up to 100MBps throughput.
 It starts at $0.30/GB/month.

-Azure, meanwhile offers Azure File Storage, which is similar in nature but has a capacity of 5TB per file and 500TB per account and it requires manual scaling.
-It offers a 60MBps throughput for reading files.
+- In the meanwhile, Azure offers File Storage, that is more or less similar in nature with a capacity of 5TB per file and 500TB per account and it requires manual scaling.
+For reading files, it offers a 60MBps throughput.

-Google does not have a native file storage offering, but instead offers the open source FUSE adapter, which allows users to mount files from Google Cloud Storage buckets and converts them into a file system.
-Google claims this provides the highest throughput of the three providers with 180MBps on reads and 120MBps on writes.
+- Google does not have native file storage.
+It offers the FUSE adapter, which is a open source allowing users to mount files from Google Cloud Storage buckets to convert into a file system.
+With the highest throughput of the three providers with 180MBps on reads and 120MBps on writes, Google tops the list.

-Azure and Google offer lower prices for their file storage systems compared to AWS: Azure is $0.80 per GB/month, and Google is $0.20, but Adler says those costs do not take into account any replication or transfer charges.
-While AWS’s base price may seem higher, when taking into account all that it factors in related to scaling, it could be a wash between the three providers.
+- Google and Azure offer lower prices for their file storage systems.
+While Azure charges $0.80 per GB/month and Google charges $0.20.
+But these costs do not include any transfer charges or replication.
+Comparatively Amazon Web Service is expensive, when taking into account all factors in related to scaling; it could be a wash between the three providers.